gapost/pcpsim/README.md

   - `./doc` Documentation
   - `./FeC` An example for carbide precipitation in Fe-C alloy
   - `./FeN` Some examples for nitride precipitation in Fe-N
+  - `./FeNirrad` Some examples for nitride precipitation in Fe-N in the presence of irradiation defects